-I follow the rhythms.
+I hear and follow the rhythms.

 An old man with a cane also watches them turn, then goes inside his hotel.
 When he walks he sticks the end of his cane in front of him, and then moves his body forward to stand by his cane.